This is my ultimate personal finance book list. Bookmark it for easy reference!

 - What is it about: In Think and Grow Rich, Hill draws on stories of Andrew Carnegie, Thomas Edison, Henry Ford, and other millionaires of his generation to illustrate his principles.
 This book will teach you the secrets that could bring you a fortune.
 It will show you not only what to do but how to do it.
 Once you learn and apply the simple, basic techniques revealed here, you will have mastered the secret of true and lasting success.

 - My review: This is an all-time classic in the personal finance world.
-The book illustrates 13 principles that touch all aspects of your life, including desire, faith, planning, and subconscious mind.
+The book illustrates 13 principles that touch all aspects of your life, including desire, faith, financial planning, and subconscious mind.
 Through specific examples, the book teaches you the importance of having clear goals and perseverance.
 Personally, I find this book not only helped me improve my understanding of personal finance, but also helped me think and grow in my professional life and achieve my aspirations.

 The Millionaire Next Door by Thomas J. Stanley and William D. Danko